The Ten Commandments of Rising Stars Week!

 Summer is our favorite season here at Rising Stars – it means our camps and theater intensives are just around the corner!
-This year, we’re very excited to run TWO musical theater programs – the first, our new Musical Theater Intensive for Homeschoolers, runs next week (June 5-9); the second, our traditional Rising Stars Camp, runs July 17-21.
+This year, we’re very excited to run THREE musical theater programs – the first, our Musical Theater Intensive for Homeschoolers, runs June 11-15 in Beverly, MA; the second, Rising Stars West, runs June 25-29 in Gardner, MA; and our traditional Rising Stars Camp runs July 23-27 in North Reading, MA.

-(These two programs have different names but are essentially the same.
+(These programs all have different names but are essentially the same.
 They just have different titles because of boring legal reasons that I won’t go into.
-All you need to know is that, no matter which of our programs you are enrolled in this summer, your experience will be fun, awesome, educational, empowering, and probably – no, make that definitely – very sweaty.
+All you need to know is that, no matter which of our programs you are enrolled in this summer, your experience will be fun, awesome, educational, empowering, and probably – no, make that definitely – very sweaty.)

 I. Thou shalt arrive each day on time, with thine own music.
 At the beginning of every day, we do a vocal warm-up and a physical warm-up.
 These are important for preparing your voice, body, and mind for the day’s rehearsal, and if you come late, you might miss them.

 You must also remember to bring your own music.
 We don’t always have extra copies, and it’s really hard to share music with your neighbor.
 Even if your neighbor is your best friend.
 Trust me on this.

 II.
 Thou shalt bring a water bottle, and shalt drain and re-fill it at least once during each camp day.
 WATER IS ESSENTIAL.
 Let me repeat that for those in the back.
 WATER IS ESSENTIAL.
 Our programs take place during the summer, often in halls with no air conditioning.
 If you do not drink enough water, you will dehydrate VERY quickly, especially once you start singing and dancing around.
 Two full bottles’ worth might sound excessive, but trust me, you will need it.
 We don’t want anyone passing out, k?